Economy of Morocco

 A fast growing economy due to several factors has made Morocco the target of several foreign investors.
 Let’s take a look at some of the factors that has contributed to the economy.

-Since 2001 there has been substantial improvement with about 2.9% of GDP a year.
-The year 2006 was a prosperous one with the GDP growing about 8.1%.
+Morocco had a GDP of 101 billion in 2016.
 Most of the sectors of the economy; agriculture, banking, stock markets, insurance, transport etc have mostly witnessed growth the last few years.
 The tourism and construction industry has seen a major boom with new policies that are being implemented to attract tourists as well as foreign investment in the real estate industry.

 Let’s take a look at the various sectors of the economy and their contribution to the economic growth.

 There have been various legislative reforms in the banking sector and the consumer confidence in the system has also built up.
-The falling interest rates since 2006 have been helpful in providing finance to the small and medium sized businesses.
 There are very few banks but there are banks that are coming up slowly.
 There are some Moroccan banks in Europe, who cater to the Moroccan expats.
 Banks are being partially privatized and their penetration is expected to improve that would be beneficial for increased micro-credit that can boost the SMEs.
 Government is also taking measures to improve real estate financing which in turn is helpful for the real estate sector.

 The Casablanca stock exchange experienced a correction in May 2007.
 In spite of that the performance was the best amongst may of the Arab nations.
 The market saw many IPOs and the consumer confidence has also seen an upward trend.
-The success of 2007 was great and based on the 70% growth of 2006.
-However there are reforms being undertaken, financial disclosure requirements are strict, and substantial tax incentives are being given.
 Overall with the excess liquidity there are many opportunities to invest in the capital market.

 The insurance sector has also experienced substantial growth with more Moroccans becoming aware of the industry.
 It is the second largest insurance market in Africa with life insurance being the most popular.
 There is an overall a larger participation of the insurance providers and the industry is growing steadily.